 SECTION 3015.
 Source selection methods assigned to project delivery methods.
+(S.C.
+Code § 11-35-3015)

 - (1) Scope.
-This section specifies the source selection methods applicable to procurements for the project delivery methods identified in Section 3005 (Project delivery methods authorized), except as provided in Sections 1550 (Small Purchases), 1560 (Sole Source Procurement), and 1570 (Emergency Procurements).
-(2) Design-bid-build: - (a) Design.
+This section specifies the source selection methods applicable to procurements for the project delivery methods identified in Section 3005 (Project delivery methods authorized), except as provided in Sections 1550 (Small Purchases), 1560 (Sole Source Procurement), and 1570 (Emergency Procurements), 3230 (Exception for small architect-engineer, and land surveying services contract), 3310 (Indefinite quantity contracts for architectural-engineering, and land surveying services), and 3320 (Indefinite quantity contracts for construction). - (2) Design-bid-build: - (a) Design.
 Architect-engineer, construction management, and land surveying services.
-The qualifications based selection process in Section 3220 (Qualifications Based Selection Procedures) must be used to procure architect-engineer, construction management, and land surveying services, unless those services are acquired in conjunction with construction using one of the project delivery methods provided in Section 3015 (3), (5), (6), (7), and (8). - (b) Construction.
-Competitive sealed bidding, as provided in Section 1520 (Competitive Sealed Bidding), must be used to procure construction in design-bid-build procurements. - (3) Construction Management at-risk.
-Contracts for construction management at-risk must be procured as provided in either Section 1520 (Competitive Sealed Bidding) or Section 1530 (Competitive Sealed Proposals). - (4) Operations and Maintenance.
-Contracts for operations and maintenance must be procured as set forth in Section 1510 (Methods of Source Selection). - (5) Design-build.
+The qualifications based selection process in Section 3220 (Qualifications Based Selection Procedures) must be used to procure architect-engineer, construction management, and land surveying services, unless those services are acquired in conjunction with construction using one of the project delivery methods provided in Section 3015 (3), (5), (6), (7), and (8). - (b) Construction.- Competitive sealed bidding, as provided in Section 1520 (Competitive Sealed Bidding), must be used to procure construction in design-bid-build procurements. - (3) Construction Management at-risk.- Contracts for construction management at-risk must be procured as provided in either Section 1520 (Competitive Sealed Bidding) or Section 1530 (Competitive Sealed Proposals). - (4) Operations and Maintenance.- Contracts for operations and maintenance must be procured as set forth in Section 1510 (Methods of Source Selection). - (5) Design-build.
 Contracts for design-build must be procured by competitive sealed proposals, as provided in Section 1530 (Competitive Sealed Proposals), except that the regulations may describe the circumstances under which a particular design-build procurement does not require the submission of proposal development documents as required in Section 3024(2)(b).